Bumper0417/2nd-Milestone-Project-with-Javascript/README.md

 - As a user of the webpage I want to be able to get some information about the owners of the webpage and thier actions so I can learn more about the webpage.[Wireframe Footer](assets/wireframes/IMG_4537.jpg)
 - As a potencial traveller I want to be able to see the places that i want to visit in a map,so I can decide which destination fits my needs.
 [Places API](https://developers.google.com/places/web-service/intro)
 - As a user of the webpage I want the webpage to have some buttons that i can write my criteria,such as destinations,so i can look where the location that I want to travel is.
 [Wireframe](assets/wireframes/IMG_4537.jpg)
-- As a user of the webpage I want the webpage to have some buttons that i can write my criteria,such as museums,so I can see what are the sites of the city.
+- As a user of the webpage I want the webpage to have some buttons that i can write my criteria,such as attractions,so I can see what are the sites of the city.
 - As a user of the webpage I want the webpage to have some buttons that i can write my criteria,such as hotels,so I can check the prices and the availability.
 - As a user of the webpage I want the webpage to have some buttons that i can write my criteria,such as bars & restaurants,so i can get information about where to socialize in my vacation.
 - As a user i want the webpage version to be accesible in an mobile phone and easy to read.[Wireframe Mobile](assets/wireframes/IMG_4536.jpg)